 ... always check with the program you are applying to.
 The requirements below are minimum requirements, and programs may have additional requirements.
 For example, many require a writing sample, a few ask for mailed transcripts, and many programs have application deadlines earlier than the general Laney Graduate School deadline -- some fall as early as December 1.
 (A list of our degree programs.)

 ... read the instructions below.
 If you are an international student, please be sure to visit the page on the left for additional information.

 ... go to our Applications Instructions page.

 As part of the online application, upload a scanned transcript from each post-secondary institution you have attended, present school included.
-(This requirement applies to applicants with Emory degrees.)
+(This requirement applies to applicants who are or were enrolled at Emory.)

 - The transcripts must be issued by the registrar’s office, but unofficial copies issued to the student are fine.

 - We will not accept printed web pages from the University’s student information system.
 If you submit this, the processing of your application may be delayed.